-According to Dweck, who’s a positive psychologist from Standford University, you can know your learning potential and develop yourself with JUST your mindset.
+What if, as an educator, your true potential hasn’t been found yet?
+According to Dweck, who’s a positive psychologist from Stanford University, you can know your learning potential and develop yourself with JUST your mindset.

 Think about this in terms of you and your teaching life.

-The teaching profession is tough and we know it’s becoming more difficult each year.
+The teaching profession is tough, and we know it’s becoming more difficult each year.
 And sometimes knowing this can make you feel negative and frustrated about what you do.

-Let’s look at the basics of a Growth Mindset
+Basics of a Growth Mindset for Teachers

-I’d heard of this phenomenon, but I didn’t really understand it.
+When I was first dipping a toe into mindset work, I had heard of this phenomenon, but I didn’t really understand it.

-The brain has the ability to grow, change and adapt over our lifetime and becomes better and stronger, the more we learn.
+- The brain has the ability to grow, change and adapt over our lifetime and becomes better and stronger, the more we learn.

-The brain rewires itself by strengthening the new connections that are made in the process.
-These pathways between brain cells rewire themselves the more we do, think and feel new things.
-While the old pathways get used less and become weaker.
-This is neuroplasticity.
+- The brain rewires itself by strengthening the new connections that are made in the process.

 We are not any different from our students.
 We CAN learn and change at any stage of our lives.